Aleki001/pet-care/README.md

-# Pet Adoption Web App
+# Pet Care Web App

-Welcome to the Pet Adoption Web App!
+Welcome to Pet Care!
 This web application allows users to browse available pets for adoption, read blogs related to pet care and adoption, and view a gallery of pets.
 This README provides detailed instructions for setting up and running the application.

 ## Table of Contents